A person residing in Alberta may have their name legally changed, under certain conditions.

 Surrendered Alberta birth certificates will be replaced free of charge with new Alberta birth certificates reflecting the new name.

-Take the completed Application for Change of Name form, electronic fingerprints, birth certificates and all supporting documents to a registry agent office.
+Take the completed Application for Change of Name form, acceptable id, electronic fingerprint confirmation letter, criminal record check or police information check, birth certificates and all other required supporting documents to a registry agent office.

 The registry agent will review all the documents for accuracy and send them to Vital Statistics for processing.